Effects of coherence on temporal resolution: Introduction

 The approach has been generalized to more realistic scenarios, where the signals may have different intensities.
 This involves the simultaneous estimation of separation, centroid, and relative intensities~\cite{Rehacek:2017ab,Chrostowski:2017aa}.
 Still in this multiparameter case~\cite{Ragy:2016aa,Szczykulska:2016aa,Albarelli:2020aa,Sidhu:2020aa}, optimal quantum-limited measurements have been worked out~\cite{Rehacek:2018aa} and experimentally demonstrated~\cite{Ansari:2021aa}.

 The discussion thus far assumes incoherence between the signals.
 This conforms with the conditions underlying Rayleigh's criterion.
-In the temporal domain, this happens with, for example, remote clocks (e.g., GPS), incoherent excitations in biological samples, condensed matter physics, and astronomical observations~\cite{Maddaloni:2013aa}.
+In the temporal domain, this happens with, for example, remote clocks (e.g., GPS)~\cite{Giorgetta:2013ti,Gao:2015uf,Kim:2020tv}, incoherent excitations in biological samples~\cite{Chen:2020vu}, condensed matter physics~\cite{Krausz:2009tf}, and astronomical observations~\cite{Krehlik:2017vi}.

-A recent debate addressed the role of coherence in the resolution limits~\cite{Larson:2018aa,Tsang:2019ab,Larson:2019aa,Hradil:2019aa,Liang:2020aa,Wadood:2021aa,Tsang:2021aa}.
+A recent heated debate addressed the role of coherence in the resolution limits~\cite{Larson:2018aa,Tsang:2019ab,Larson:2019aa,Hradil:2019aa,Liang:2020aa,Wadood:2021aa,Tsang:2021aa,Liang:2021tw}.
 Any coherent superposition of two time-delayed pulses can be decomposed in terms of in-phase and anti-phase combinations of the two pulses.
 Yet, these two channels are not equivalent concerning the strength of the signal: the anti-phase mode does carry the information about the temporal separation, but the intensity in this mode vanishes as the time offset decreases.
 Hence, each photon therein carries a huge amount of information.

-However, this effect is not necessarily a metrological advantage, because the input signal still contains many photons and thus, on average, the information per photon of the signal is limited.
-Performing the decomposition in in-phase and anti-phase modes is then simply a clever way of sorting the information into a dark channel.
+However, this effect is not necessarily a metrological advantage, because the input signal still contains many photons and thus, on average, the information per photon is limited.

 We stress that ignoring the resources required to generate the input signal might lead one to false conclusions about the information content of the measurement.
 In this sense, the limit of incoherent mixtures represents a bound that cannot be overcome without prior information coded into the state~\cite{Hradil:2021vj}.
+Coherence may provide extra benefits by sorting information for different parameters into different channels.
 We confirm here these predictions with an experiment that benefits from classical and quantum resources, both contained in the quantum FI of the signal.